List of From Dusk till Dawn characters: Richie Gecko

 Richie Gecko (Quentin Tarantino) is a deranged rapist and murderer who, along with his brother Seth, kidnaps a preacher and his two kids and flees for the safety of a remote nightclub in Mexico.
 Unluckily for Kate Fuller (daughter of the preacher), she is the prime priority of Richie's intentions.
-He suffers from schizophrenia.
+He has schizophrenia.
 It also appears that he only rapes those he thinks that want to have sex, for example, when he sees Kate Fuller he imagines her asking him "Richie, would you do me a favor and eat my pussy for me... please?"
 The Geckos later go to the nightclub which is full of vampires; Richie is murdered by dancer vampire Santánico Pandemonium, who bites him on the neck.
 Although it is believed he's dead, he comes back as a vampire.
 Seth is forced to kill him by jamming a pool cue into his chest.
 Richie briefly appears in a photo cameo in the black comedy Curdled.